tarcinapp/entity-persistence-gateway-policies/README.md

 #### Common Pitfalls and Troubleshooting

 * Wrong scope in role name (use `records|entities` for entity fields, `relations` for relation fields).
-* Missing or wrong `input.appShortcode` — the field predicates use `input.appShortcode` when constructing the expected role pattern.
+* Missing or wrong `input.appShortcode`: the field predicates use `input.appShortcode` when constructing the expected role pattern.
 * Token roles not present at `token.payload.roles` (ensure Keycloak role mappers are configured to place roles under `roles` in the token payload).

 ### Ownership & Viewership